ICC World Cup 2019: 2nd Semi-Final, Australia vs England – Statistical Preview

 All the key stats and numbers ahead of the second semi-final between England and Australia.

 England will face Australia in the Birmingham semi-final as they aim for their first World Cup final since 1992 and the first at home since 1979.
 England qualified for the semis by defeating India and New Zealand in their last two matches when their qualification was hanging on the sword.
 Australia were set to face New Zealand in the semis until they lost to South Africa in the final league match.
-More than the defeat, it is the injuries to the top-order batsmen that would be worrying Australia as Usman Khawaja and Shaun Marsh have been ruled out of the tournament.
+More than the defeat, it is the injuries to the top-order batsmen that would be worrying Australia more as Usman Khawaja and Shaun Marsh have been ruled out of the tournament.

 All the key stats and numbers ahead of the second semi-final between England and Australia:

-0 – Australia never lost a semi-final in the World Cup in their previous seven appearances.
+0 – Australia never lost a semi-final in the World Cup across their previous seven appearances.
 The 1999 edition semi-final against South Africa also hosted by Birmingham ended in a Tie but went through to the final having defeated the Proteas in the group stages.

 4 – Australia won each of their last four World Cup matches against England; all the four since the start of 2003.
 The last time England beat Australia in a CWC game was in the 1992 edition.
-Until 1992, the head to head record between the two sides in CWC read 2-2.
+Until 1992, the head to head record between the two sides in CWC reads 2-2.

 7 – Aaron Finch has scored seven centuries in ODI cricket against England; two more than the next best.
 The Australian skipper scored 1253 runs from 25 ODI innings at an average of 52.20 against the English side.
 Finch has two hundreds in the World Cup against England and is the only player with the feat.